Non-asymptotic analysis and inference for an outlyingness induced winsorized mean

 \enc

 \tb{Remarks 2.2} \bi \item[(i)] Based on the table \ref{RBP.table}, if we let $n\to \infty$ in the three RBPs, then we obtain asymptotic breakdown points (ABP).
 None of the ABP is greater than $25\%$.
-That is, none of the three estimators can resist greater than $25\%$ contamination asymptotically. \item[(ii)] The sub-Gaussian results for the three estimators are conditional since it is implicitly assume that no contamination in a sample.
+That is, none of the three estimators can resist greater than $25\%$ contamination asymptotically. \item[(ii)] The sub-Gaussian results for the three estimators are conditional since it is implicitly assumed that no contamination in a sample.
 If considering the possible contamination in a real sample, then the sub-Gaussian performance analysis in Catoni (2012) for Catoni's estimator, in Lerasle (2019), LO11 and LM19 for MOM estimator, in LM19 for the trimmed mean, is invalid.
 The non-asymptotic result obtained in LM21 for the trimmed mean is more realistic than that of LM19 since it considers the possible contamination in data.
-Unfortunately, the contamination rate $\eta$ in LM21 is implicitly required to be less than $6.25\%$, which is not realistic for a real dataset.

-\ei \vs Next we introduce an estimator for centrality that has the best RBP: $\lfloor(n+1)/2 \rfloor/n $ (i.e. ABP is $50\%$).
+Unfortunately, the contamination rate $\eta$ in LM21 is implicitly required to be less than $6.25\%$, which is not realistic for a real dataset. \ei \vs Next we introduce an estimator for centrality that has the best RBP: $\lfloor(n+1)/2 \rfloor/n $ (i.e. ABP is $50\%$).
 Our non-asymptotic analysis can handle contamination rate up to $25\%$ in a sample, in sharp contrast to $6.25\%$ in LM21. \vs

 \vs